Vintory

 • Social media identifiers if you sign in via a third party (Google, LinkedIn, etc.)

-On our webpages, this information is collected using cookies, browser web storage (also known as locally stored objects, or “LSOs”), web beacons, and similar technologies, and our emails may also contain web beacons.
+On Website collects this information using cookies, browser web storage (also known as locally stored objects, or “LSOs”), web beacons, and similar technologies, and our emails may also contain web beacons.

 This type of information may be collected over time and across third-party websites.